Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 In this section of your proposal, you'll dive into what tasks and projects you'll actually be doing as part of the SEO campaign.

 Are you offering link-building services?
 How many links would you build a month to boost indexing on major search engines?
 Will your digital marketing efforts involve creating a content strategy for their website?
-Will you manage their social media marketing?
+Will you manage their social media marketing alongside their search engine optimization programs?
 You get the idea.

-Outline the deliverables so your client knows what to expect from you on a monthly basis.
+Outline the deliverables included in your SEO packages so your client knows what to expect from you on a monthly basis.
 These should be specific and quantifiable.

 For example, if you are recommending content creation for their website, let them know how many pages or blog posts they should expect each month and what conversion rates they can expect.
 Tieing your efforts directly to revenue is a great way to focus on the investment and the ROI.

 Also, include what kind of SEO reporting they should expect each month.
-If you're giving them access to a live SEO dashboard to monitor results, mention this in the deliverables section of your proposal.
+If you're giving them access to a live SEO dashboard or using professional SEO reporting templates to monitor results, show these off in the deliverables section of your proposal.

 Create your own SEO Dashboard with our template in minutes.
 Try AgencyAnalytics free for 14 days!